cabalmail/cabal-infra/docs/setup.md

 ## Fork this repository

 Although you could connect Terraform Cloud directly to the original repository, it is safer to fork it.
-If you want to contribute to it, or extend it for your your own use, then forking is essential.
+If you want to contribute to it, or to customize it for your own use, then forking is essential.
 Use the Github URL for your fork where called for in tfvars.

 ## AWS Account